zaiisao/Documentation/en/Interactive Broadcast/seventeen_people_android.md

 ### 3.1 Enable Dual-stream Mode

 Whether or not to enable dual-stream mode depends on the application scenario.
 If your app uses dual windows (one big and one small), then Agora recommends enabling dual-stream mode.
-Use `enableDualStreamMode` to enable dual-stream mode:
+Use the `enableDualStreamMode` method to enable dual-stream mode:

 ### 3.2 Supported High-stream Parameters